 Peter and Eun walked into the gym.
-Students were chatting and laughing, shimmying to the music and drinking punch.
-Holly was a dozen yards off to the left, surrounded by a circle of fawning sycophants.
-Her lips and eyes were working in smooth tandem, accentuating her speech with kinesic perfection.
+Students were chatting and laughing, shimmying to the music or drinking punch.
+Holly was standing off to the left, surrounded by a circle of fawning sycophants.
+Her lips and eyes worked in smooth tandem, accentuating her speech with kinesic perfection.
 In her left hand, she was holding a glitter-crusted cup.

 Bingo.
 Peter zeroed in on the cup.

 “Peter!”
-Eun tugged his sleeve and pointed toward the center of the gym.
+Eun tugged his sleeve and pointed at the center of the gym.